 Perhaps the pressure would be a bit more, but rare is the revelation in which a player allegedly was given the option from a coach to be selected by them based on his desire to play there.

-Even less frequently, that player would choose the Raiders over the Steelers.
+Even less frequently, would that player choose the Raiders over the Steelers.

-While it's an interesting footnote in Pryor's career, and his suggestion in the article it was due to the pressure, it's much more reasonable to suggest Pryor wanted to go somewhere that didn't have a franchise quarterback in place, somewhere he could have an opportunity to compete for a starting job.
+While it's an interesting footnote in Pryor's career, and despite his suggestion in the article it was due to the hometown pressure, it's much more reasonable to suggest Pryor wanted to go somewhere that didn't have a franchise quarterback in place, somewhere he could have an opportunity to compete for a starting job.

-So in essence, somewhere he'd have a lot more pressure than backing up one of the best quarterbacks in the game.
+In essence, somewhere he'd have a lot more pressure than backing up one of the best quarterbacks in the game.
 Oakland made a lot of sense, in that regard.

 More from Behind the Steel Curtain: